PhilKohn/paperplate/README.md

 ## Features

 - **Markdown to PDF Conversion:** Easily convert your thesis written in Markdown to a PDF.
-- **GitHub Actions Automation:** Automatically compile your thesis into a PDF upon pushing changes to the repository.
+- **GitHub Actions Automation:** Automatically compile your thesis into a PDF upon release.
+Then attaches the PDF to the release assets.
 - **Customizable Templates:** Modify the LaTeX template to suit your formatting needs.

 ## Repository Structure